-- (a) JAMS may convene, or the Parties may request, administrative conferences to discuss any procedural matter relating to the administration of the Arbitration. - (b) If no Arbitrator has yet been appointed, at the request of a Party and in the absence of Party agreement, JAMS may determine the location of the Hearing, subject to Arbitrator review.
-In determining the location of the Hearing such factors as the subject matter of the dispute, the convenience of the Parties and witnesses and the relative resources of the Parties shall be considered. - (c) If, at any time, any Party has failed to pay fees or expenses in full, JAMS may order the suspension or termination of the proceedings.
-JAMS may so inform the Parties in order that one of them may advance the required payment.
-If one Party advances the payment owed by a non-paying Party, the Arbitration shall proceed and the Arbitrator may allocate the non-paying Party's share of such costs, in accordance with Rules 24(f) and 31(c).
-An administrative suspension shall toll any other time limits contained in these Rules or the Parties' Agreement. - (d) JAMS does not maintain an official record of documents filed in the Arbitration.
+- (a) JAMS may convene, or the Parties may request, administrative conferences to discuss any procedural matter relating to the administration of the Arbitration. - (b) If no Arbitrator has yet been appointed, at the request of a Party and in the absence of Party Agreement, JAMS may determine the location of the Hearing, subject to Arbitrator review.
+In determining the location of the Hearing, such factors as the location of the project, the subject matter of the dispute, the convenience of the Parties and witnesses and the relative resources of the Parties shall be considered.
+The location of the project shall be given the greatest weight in making this determination. - (c) If, at any time, any Party has failed to pay fees or expenses in full, JAMS may order the suspension or termination of the proceedings.
+JAMS may so inform the Parties in

+- order that one of them may advance the required payment.
+If one party advances the payment owed by a non-paying party, the Arbitration shall proceed and the Arbitrator may allocate the non-paying party's share of such costs in accordance with Rules 24(f) and 31(c).
+An administrative suspension shall toll any other time limits contained in these Rules, applicable statutes or the Parties' Agreement. - (d) JAMS does not maintain a duplicate file of documents filed in the Arbitration.
 If the Parties wish to have any documents returned to them, they must advise JAMS in writing within 30 days of the conclusion of the Arbitration.
-If special arrangements are required regarding file maintenance or document retention, they must be agreed to in writing and JAMS reserves the right to impose an additional fee for such special arrangements.
-Documents that are submitted for e-filing are retained for 30 days following the conclusion of the Arbitration.

-- (e) Unless the Parties' agreement or applicable law provides otherwise, JAMS, if it determines that the Arbitrations so filed have common issues of fact or law, may consolidate Arbitrations in the following instances: - (i) If a Party files more than one Arbitration with JAMS, JAMS may consolidate the Arbitrations into a single arbitration. - (ii) Where a Demand or Demands for Arbitration is or are submitted naming Parties already involved in another Arbitration or Arbitrations pending under these Rules, JAMS may decide that the new case or cases shall be consolidated into one or more of the pending proceedings and referred to one of the Arbitrators or panels of Arbitrators already appointed. - (iii) Where a Demand or Demands for Arbitration is or are submitted naming parties that are not identical to the Parties in the existing Arbitration or Arbitrations, JAMS may decide that the new case or cases shall be consolidated into one or more of the pending proceedings and referred to one of the Arbitrators or panels of Arbitrators already appointed.
+If special arrangements are required regarding file maintenance or document retention, they must be agreed to in writing and JAMS reserves the right to impose an additional fee for such special arrangements. - (e) Unless the Parties' Agreement or applicable law provides otherwise, JAMS, if it determines that the Arbitrations so filed have common issues of fact or law, may consolidate Arbitrations in the following instances: - (i) If a Party files more than one Arbitration with JAMS, JAMS may consolidate the Arbitrations into a single arbitration. - (ii) Where a Demand or Demands for Arbitration is or are submitted naming Parties already involved in another Arbitration or Arbitrations pending under these Rules, JAMS may decide that the new case or cases shall be consolidated into one or more of the pending proceedings and referred to one of the Arbitrators already appointed. - (iii) Where a Demand or Demands for Arbitration is or are submitted naming parties that are not identical to the Parties in the existing Arbitration or Arbitrations, JAMS may decide that the new case or cases shall be consolidated into one or more of the pending proceedings and referred to one of the Arbitrators already appointed.